 Our Wild Neighbours

-Canada supports the largest gray wolf population in the world, after Russia.
+Canada supports the largest grey wolf population in the world, after Russia.
 Historically, wolfs used to range in most areas of Canada.
 Currently, wolfs in Canada occupy about 90 % of the historic range.
-It’s usually not the country people, who idealize the wolf as on of the noblest and romantic wilderness animals.
-Read more…Wolfs
+It’s usually not the country people, who idealize the wolf as one of the noblest and romantic wilderness animals.

 While cougars once ranged across most of North America, they have been forced into a small part of their original range.
 Today they are only found in the west, in areas of heavy forest and rocky hills.
 While rarely seen, they are quite common through the Rocky Mountains.
-The cougar thrives in the foothills of western Alberta and in the dry interior valleys and the coastal rain forests of British Columbia.
-Read more… Cougar
+The cougar thrives in the foothills of western Alberta and in the dry interior valleys and the coastal rainforests of British Columbia.